jeffreycwitt/pl399/docs/22-deliberative-democracy.md

 # Habermas and the Public Sphere

-(Note: I'm still working on developing my notes for this section :))

 The concept of the Public Sphere is an idea that today is closely associated with the name Habermas.

 In this, admittedly very difficult article, I hope we get a sense of 1) what he means by Public Sphere, 2) why this is needed in addition to the official deliberating bodies (such as the "Senate" as conceived by the Founding Fathers, 3) and a sense of what he thinks it takes to maintain this kind of Public Sphere.

-My focus here then is primarily on section 4 (pp. 55-63).
+My focus here is primarily on section 4 (pp. 55-63).
 But let's just note a few preliminary things.

 Habermas walks us through a political history already somewhat familiar to us.
-Rousseau is key player in this story, as Rousseau did not want to accept the dichotomy between "liberty" over "equality" and wanted to find arrangement in which everyone liberty and peace were protected but at the same time everyone remained autonomous and thereby equal.
+Rousseau is key player in this story, as Rousseau did not want to accept the dichotomy between "liberty" over "equality".
+Instead he wanted to find an arrangement in which everyone's liberty and peace were protected but at the same time everyone remained autonomous and thereby equal.

-But Rousseau's theoretical ideas were difficult to realize, and critiques rightly worried that the "will of the people" would inevitably become the tyranny of the majority or even tyranny of the most politically active or the loudest shouters.
+But Rousseau's theoretical ideas were difficult to realize, and critiques rightly worried that the "will of the people" would inevitably become the "tyranny of the majority" or even the tyranny of the most politically active or the loudest shouters.

 In section 2.2, p.
-46, Habermas points to both Mill and Fröbel as examples of thinkers who argued that since, the majority obviously cannot represent the General Will (the "will of the people"), it must emerge through the established procedures of deliberation; voting and subsequent discussion.
+46, Habermas points to both Mill and Fröbel as examples of thinkers who argued that, since the majority obviously cannot represent the General Will (the "will of the people"), it must emerge through the established procedures of deliberation; voting and subsequent discussion by official deliberative bodies.

-Here, Habermas is really calling our attention to the Fröbel and Mill's preference for a deliberative democracy over direct democracy, which echoes the intention of the founder of the American constitution when they created the Senate as a kind of cooling force against the passionate voice of the "mob".
+Here, Habermas is really calling our attention to Fröbel and Mill's preference for a deliberative democracy over direct democracy, which echoes the intention of the founders of the American constitution when they created the Senate as a kind of cooling force against the passionate, prejudiced, and irrational voice of the "mob".

 What follows in section two and three is an elaborate defense of the need for "deliberation" and "open discussion", along the lines of what we have seen in Mill.

 In section 4, Habermas tries to take us one step further.

-In section 4, Habermas recaps how deliberative bodies function as a check on executive power.
+First he recaps how deliberative bodies function as a check on administrative power.

 He writes:

-> "Normative  reasons, which justify adopted policies and enacted norms in the language of law, are regarded in the language of administrative power as  rationalizations  appended  to  decisions  that  were  previously  induced." (p.
-56)
+> "Normative  reasons, which justify adopted policies and enacted norms in the language of law, are regarded in the language of administrative power as  rationalizations  appended  to  decisions  that  were  previously  induced." <span class="citation" data-reading="GCYCSLUR=>p.
+56"/>

-In other words, executive/administrative powers, in being responsible for action, are required to rationalize those actions.
-Deliberative bodies constrain executive action by constraining the pool of normative reasons that can be appealed to in order to justify action.
+In other words, executive/administrative power, in being responsible for action, is required to rationalize its actions.
+Deliberative bodies constrain administrative action by constraining the pool of normative reasons that can be appealed to in order to justify action.

 Again he writes:

 > "Communicatively  generated  legitimate  power  can have an effect on the political system insofar as it assumes responsibility  for  the  pool  of  reasons  from  which  administrative  decisions must  draw  their  rationalizations.
-If  the  normative  arguments  appended by the system have been discursively invalidated by counter-arguments from prior political communication, then it is simply not the case that “anything goes,” that is, anything feasible for the political system." (p.
-56)
+If  the  normative  arguments  appended by the system have been discursively invalidated by counter-arguments from prior political communication, then it is simply not the case that “anything goes,” that is, anything feasible for the political system." <span class="citation" data-reading="GCYCSLUR=>p.
+56"/>

 I illustrate this below as follows:

 ![picture](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/HabermasPublicSphereFigures/Folie1.jpeg)

 But Habermas notes next, there is a danger here of manipulation.
-The executive/administrative branch can extend its power by manipulate the process of deliberation and subsequently affecting the "normative reasons" it has at its disposal to justify its actions.
+The executive/administrative branch can extend its power by manipulating the process of deliberation and subsequently affecting the "normative reasons" it has at its disposal to justify its actions.
 (Consider how propaganda is used by a government to manufacture justifications for its actions.)

 The "elitist" answer (as Habermas calls it on p.
 57) to this problem is to develop institutionalized deliberating bodies (like the Senate or Parliament) to prevent the manipulation of the masses by those that wield executive power.